 After further studying the behavior of the exposure and brightness sliders and discovering how strong upward exposure adjustments can cause serious color shift, I am modifying my workflow as shown below.
 Instead of relying mostly on exposure adjustment I am beginning to think that brightness adjustment is a more stable tool.
 On a photograph +2 exposure or +150 brightness produce almost identical results the latter being slightly more restrained.
 Ideally, this much adjustment should not be necessary, but in a pinch try the brightness first.
 Now I understand better why Lightroom “Auto” tonal adjustment almost always uses the brightness slider.

-To better understand the behavior of these sliders, which seem to do very similar but not identical things, I decided to study their behavior on an artificial gray-scale ramp.
+To better understand the behavior of these sliders, which seem to do similar but not identical things, I decided to study their behavior on an artificial gray-scale ramp.
 In Photoshop, I created a 1200×1200 blank image and filled it from left to right with a gradient map going from black to white.
 To make reading values more consistent, I posterized the gradient fill with 16 steps.
 After importing the PSD file into Lightroom, I took RGB readings from each strip and recorded them on each strip in Photoshop.
-The resulting file had the steps all identified as Lightroom saw the RGB values.
-Since they were all identical, I did not repeat the numbers for R, G, and B channels.

 I created an Excel spreadsheet with the original measurements as the baseline.
-Then proceeded to increase the Brightness adjustment in three large steps of 50, 100, and 150.
-After each adjustment, I measured the value of brightness (RGB values) on each step and recorded along the baseline measurements.
-Then I went in the negative direction, -50, -100, and -150 and recorded the brightness values.
+Then proceeded to increase the Brightness adjustment in three large steps 50, 100, and 150.
+After each adjustment, I measured the value of brightness (RGB values) on each step and recorded it along with the baseline measurements.
+Then I went in the negative direction, -50, -100, and -150, and recorded the brightness values.
 The intention here was to measure the change affected by each step of adjustment on different values of grays.

-Next, I zeroed the Brightness slider and changed the Exposure slider in +1, +2, +3 and -1, -2, and -3 settings while measuring and recording the resulting values in each step of the gray-scale ramp.
-I charted the observed differences in tonality in the following graphs, one for Brightness adjustments and one for the Exposure adjustments.
+Next, I zeroed the Brightness slider and changed the Exposure slider in +1, +2, +3, and -1, -2, and -3 settings while measuring and recording the resulting values in each step of the gray-scale ramp.
+I charted the observed differences in tonality in the following graphs, one for Brightness adjustments and one for Exposure adjustments.

 - None of the settings produce a linear response, the effect starts low, peaking at some point, and then diminishing again